 The National Rugby League has significantly improved its online presence in recent years, showing they understand just how much people value getting their footy fix on the go.
 With the 2019 season now underway, the NRL has continued to refine their online and app offerings to help fans connect with every game.
 But how good have these improvements been – and what else is out there?

 Enter the new contender – Kayo Sports.
-This brand-new streaming service, backed by the resources and technical know-how of the veteran Fox Sports team, has been making a very good impression amongst fans of many and varied sporting codes.
-And when the 2019 NRL season gets under way, it’s already clear that Kayo Sports will be right there with live streaming coverage of every game.
+This brand-new streaming service, backed by the resources and technical know-how of the experienced Fox Sports team, has been making a very good impression amongst fans of many and varied sporting codes.
+And now that the the 2019 NRL season is underway, Kayo Sports have given footy fans access to their favourite game like never before.
 But with the NRL app already providing exactly that, is there any reason to use Kayo instead?
 You bet there is.

 What Makes Kayo Different to the NRL App?

 When it comes to live streaming NRL games, there’s been no denying that the NRL Live Pass is on the ball, and has been for years.
-Put together by a dedicated team at Telstra – who are also the named sponsor of the Premiership itself – the app is right there when you need it with each and every game available as it plays out.
+Put together by a dedicated team at Telstra, the app is right there when you need it with each and every game available as it plays out.
 Alongside each game are up to the minute stats, making sure you’re across everything that’s happening.